phspace/SSNS-FallDetection/RUN/Instructions.md

 > GRANT ALL ON ssns0 TO ssns0

-> CREATE USER "ssns1" WITH PASSWORD "ssns"
+> CREATE USER "ssns1" WITH PASSWORD 'ssns'

 > CREATE DATABASE "ssns1"